Associators in mould theory: Abstract

 \section{Abstract}

-By developing various techniques of mould theory, we introduce $\GARI(\mathcal{F})_{\as+\abal}$, a mould theoretic formulation of Drinfeld's associator set.
-We give a mould-theoretical generalization of the result that associator relations imply double shuffle relations, namely, we explain that $\GARI(\mathcal{F})_{\as+\abal}$ is embedded to Ecalle's set $\GARI(\mathcal{F})_{\as\ast\is}$ which is a mould theoretic version of Racinet's double shuffle set.
+By developing various techniques of mould theory and establishing a quasi-involutive reformulation of Drinfeld's associator set, we introduce $\GARI(\mathcal{F})_{\as+\abal}$, a mould theoretic formulation of Drinfeld's associator set.
+We give a mould-theoretical generalization of the result that associator relations imply double shuffle relations, namely, we explain that $\GARI(\mathcal{F})_{\as+\abal}$ is embedded into \'{E}calle's set $\GARI(\mathcal{F})_{\as\ast\is}$ which is a mould theoretic version of Racinet's double shuffle set.

 { }